-The Chief Executive Officer (CEO) is advised by the Asbestos Safety and Eradication Council (the Council) established under Part 5 of the Asbestos Safety and Eradication Act 2013.
-The Council's key functions include monitoring the implementation of the Asbestos National Strategic Plan, providing advice and making recommendations to ASEA's CEO, and providing advice to the Minister about asbestos safety.
+The Asbestos Safety and Eradication Council (the Council) is established under Part 5 of the Asbestos Safety and Eradication Agency Act 2013.
+The Council's key functions include monitoring the implementation of the Asbestos National Strategic Plan, providing advice and making recommendations to ASEA's Chief Executive Officer (CEO), and providing advice to the Minister about asbestos safety.

-As a micro-agency, our corporate governance structure and processes are streamlined, and include weekly meetings with all staff and the executive who oversee the risk management framework and corporate compliance.
 Our risk management framework is determined by a broader Commonwealth framework of legislation, policies, standards and guidelines and meets the requirements of section 16 of the Public Governance, Performance and Accountability Act 2013.
-All risk identification, analysis, evaluation and treatment for our operations are recorded and updated in ASEA's Risk Register.
+All risk identification, analysis, evaluation and treatment for our operations are recorded and updated in ASEA's Dashboard and Risk Register.